 Some employers have decided to furlough employees rather than lay them off in order to save money and jobs, and most importantly, to save talent.
 Employers tend to favor furloughs because this method allows employees to share the pain of a bumpy economy or business downturn while retaining their jobs and often their health insurance and other benefits.
 Reduced hours for everyone are usually seen as a better alternative than having some employees lose their jobs.
 Those on furloughs are still employed and are likely to remain with the employer once business outlook improves, while laid off workers are unemployed and looking for new jobs and employers.

 What’s the difference between a furlough and a layoff?
 A furlough is a temporary leave of absence from employment in the form of voluntary time off or mandatory time off.
 The time off may be in full-day or full-week increments, but the absence is generally short and the employee maintains his or her employment.
 A layoff may be for an indefinite period or may be a permanent termination of employment.
-Employers that implement temporary furloughs rather than layoffs can save on severance costs, as well as future rehiring and retraining expenses.
+Employers that implement temporary furloughs rather than layoffs may save on severance costs (if applicable), as well as future rehiring and retraining expenses.

 Nonexempt employees are paid for each hour worked, so furloughed nonexempt employees are simply paid for fewer hours.
 However, organizations wishing to furlough exempt employees must be careful to structure the leaves so that the furlough is not done in a way that results in the loss of their exempt status.

 The Fair Labor Standards Act (FLSA) requires that exempt employees be paid their full salaries for any workweek in which any work is performed.
-As long as exempt employees receive their full salary, the Department of Labor (DOL) does not care if some of that pay is actually paid time off.
+Some of that pay can be paid time off, as long as exempt employees receive their full salary.
 For example, the salary may be made up of pay for four days of work and one day of vacation pay.

 From a compliance point of view, the safest way to furlough exempt employees is to require them to take unpaid time off in full-week increments.
 Employers must ensure the furloughed exempt employees do not perform any work during the week.
 This means exempt employees may not work at home, read/respond to e-mails, or be called upon to troubleshoot problems.